Videos...

 Partition the items into buckets.
 Sort each bucket.
 Read items out of buckets into final array.

-This one only works when the items to be sorted have fairly small integer keys.
-Set up an array called frequency whose indices are the range of the values you have to sort.
+An algorithm that works really well but only when the items to be sorted have fairly small integer keys.
+Set up a frequency array whose indices are the range of the values you have to sort.
 Fill it with zeros.
-Go through the array you want to sort, incrementing the frequenccy array incrementing the count for each item you see.
-Then you can "read" out the sorted array from the frequencies.
-(Details in the code below.)
+Go through the array you want to sort, incrementing the frequency array incrementing the count for each item you see.
+Then you can read out the sorted array from the frequencies.

 This one only works when the items can be expressed as strings of bits, digits, characters, whatever — and these symbols are ordered.
 The algorithm is to repeatedly place in buckets (labeled with the symbols) from the least significant symbol to the most significant.